How to Get Your Snowmobile Ready for Winter

 Check Your Fluids

 Before you take out your snowmobile for a spin, you should check your fluid levels first.
 By fluids, we mean your brake fluid, gas, and coolant levels.
 Your coolant should be new and fresh to ensure maximum performance.
 As for your brake fluid, you should make sure that you follow the outlined level indicated in your master cylinder.
-Any gas leftover during storage should be drained and replaced as well.
+Any gas leftover during storage should be drained and replaced, as well.
 The quality of the gas may have deteriorated over time, and it can negatively affect the performance of your snowmobile if left alone.
 Having fresh gas is recommended when using your snowmobile after storage.

 Have Your Engine Cleaned and Maintained

-Your engine is one of the key elements of your snowmobile, so you should always make sure that it is clean and working.
+It doesn’t matter if you’re driving a Polaris snowmobile or another make, your engine is one of the key elements of your snowmobile, so you should always make sure that it is clean and working.
 Check if your motor power valves and carburetors are functional.
 You can maximize the performance of these by having them cleaned and maintained.
 Try using a carburetor cleaner if you have a general idea of how it works.
 If not,

 Check your engine compartment and see if you can find any issues.
 If you think there are oil leaks, coolant leaks, or brake fluid leaks, have those fixed immediately.
 Your drive belts and engine mounts should also be in top condition.
 Check for hints of corrosion or heavy rust to prevent the further deterioration of your engine.